Find us Facebook and Instagram

 But, admittedly, I never had a firm grasp on what it was.
 I didn’t ever think that critically about it.

-And that’s because I didn’t really need to think that much about it –
+And that’s because I didn’t really need to think that much about it – like most of us,

 I’m always on the lookout for stories from the Leave Law Behind community, of people first realizing they want to do something different to those people who take that first step and actually leave and do something else.